 Not Fancy Bio

-I am an INTJ Slytherin Scorpio Xennial writer and fat feminist.
+I am an INTJ Slytherin Scorpio Xennial fat feminist that the New York Times once called "a stylish and sparkly writer."
 I write essays on pop culture and body politics, including mental health and internalized fatphobia (BUST), why Tom Hanks was a big ol' catfish (Bitch), and why Harry Potter should have been a Slytherin (Tor).
-Sometimes I also write books about my life.
+Sometimes I also write books about my life, including my "prison librarian memoir" which reached #6 on the Wall Street Journal nonfiction ebook bestseller list.
 I live in Cleveland, AKA best city in the entire world (don't @ me) and am a former librarian.
 These days my official job title is Communications Specialist but my unofficial job title is Professional Book Nerd.
 My three favorite words are All Day Breakfast.

 Sort of Fancy Bio